Noah's Ark silver coins

 The Noah's Ark silver coins are Armenian bullion coins issued since 2011.
 They are available in various sizes with a fine weight between 1/4 ounce and 5 kg in silver of 999/1000 fineness.
-The 1 troy oz. coin has a nominal value of 500 Drams and is a legal tender in Armenia.
+The 1 troy oz. coin has a nominal value of 500 Drams and is legal tender in Armenia.
 The coin is produced by the Leipziger Edelmetallverarbeitungs GmbH, an affiliated company of Geiger Edelmetalle.
-The motif of the coin remains constant, similar to other bullion coins such as the Canadian Silver Maple Leaf, the Vienna Philharmonic, or the American Silver Eagle.
+The motif of the coin remains constant, similar to other bullion coins, such as the Canadian Silver Maple Leaf, the Vienna Philharmonic and the American Silver Eagle.

 Background

-The famous biblical narration of Noah's Ark was selected as a motif for the bullion coin.
-The Genesis flood narrative tells how God punished mankind with a flood because of their sin, with the exception of Noah and his family.
+The iconic bible story of Noah's Ark was selected as a motif for the bullion coin.
+The Genesis flood narrative tells how God punished mankind with a flood because of their sins, with the exception of Noah and his family.
 God tells Noah that he is sending a flood and gives him detailed instructions for building an ark (a large boat) and taking aboard two or more of every animal species.
-God later floods the entire planet underwater, but Noah is saved alive inside the ark, along with his family and a remnant of all the world's animals.
+Endless rain completely covers the Earth, submerging all of the land, but Noah is saved, along with his family and the animals he gathered.
 The floodwaters eventually subside, and Noah's ark comes to rest on Mount Ararat.

 A large area of Mount Ararat was in Armenian territory, as the border between Armenia and Turkey ran over the top of the mountain.
-Armenia was divided between the Soviet Union and Turkey following World War 1, and Mount Ararat became part of Turkey.
-However it is very much part of the country's landscape, with the most impressive view seen from the Armenian capital,Yerevan and hence a part of the national identity.
-The symbolic figure of Mount Ararat is still in the Coat of arms of Armenia.
+Armenia was divided between the Soviet Union and Turkey following World War I, and Mount Ararat became part of Turkey.
+However, the mountain remains important, as it is best viewed from Armenia's capital, Yerevan, and hence is a part of the country's national identity.
+The symbolic figure of Mount Ararat is still present in the coat of arms of Armenia.